abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/logmein.md

+  secure ->> secure: certificat check secure ->> pyos: user with certificat wants to login pyos ->> pyos: security check
+  Note right of pyos: Where the http request comes from ?
-  secure ->> secure: certificat check secure ->> pyos: user with certificat wants to login pyos ->> pyos: security check pyos ->> user: user JWT user ->> pyos: create desktop ( user JWT ) pyos ->> user: desktop JWT
+  Note right of pyos: What is this certificat ? pyos ->> user: user JWT user ->> pyos: create desktop ( user JWT ) pyos ->> user: desktop JWT